leannenorthrop/classical-tibetan/_posts/2015-01-01-the-beginning.md

 ---
-layout: default
+layout: post
-title: New Year Ideas
+title: New Year Ideas ~ Classical Tibetan CodePen Style Editor?
 category: blog
 tags: wylie editor tibetan uchen
+heading: hi
+blogpost: true
 ---
-# New Year Ideas: Classical Tibetan CodePen Style Editor?

 Now that I'm on unexpected gap period due to a kind of voluntary redundancy a couple of weeks ago I'm wondering how to keep my hand in software development yet roll on full steam ahead with my really enthusiastic plans to indulge my other personal interests.
 One of my ideas for this coming year is to finally learn Classical Tibetan and inspired by CodePen I'm pondering writing an online markdown editor with support for Classical Tibetan, phonetics and maybe later simple auto-English vocabulary translation.